Reinstatement To F-1 Status after a Violation

 3. Documents to submit to USCIS with your reinstatement application:

 - New I-20 marked for reinstatement

 - Paper form I-539 found at www.uscis.gov/i-539

-- Include the application fee and biometrics fee (personal check, cashier’s check, or money order) as described at www.uscis.gov/i-539
+- Payment combining the application and biometrics fees (personal check, cashier’s check, or money order) as described at www.uscis.gov/i-539

 - Attach the following scanned documents: